Eastern Gray squirrel, Sciurus carolinensis

-Flying squirrels tend to eat the same foods as the Gray and Fox squirrel, but they’re more likely to eat bird eggs, nestlings, insects, and carrion.
+Both flying squirrels tend to eat the same foods as the gray and fox squirrel, but they’re more likely to eat bird eggs, nestlings, insects, and carrion.

 Typical activity patterns:

-Social style: Gray and Fox squirrels are somewhat sociable.
-Red squirrels are solitary, except for female with dependent young.
+Social style: Gray and fox squirrels are somewhat sociable.
+Red squirrels are solitary, except for female with dependant young.
 Flying squirrels are social, with as many as 15 or more nesting together.

 Migrates?
 Not typical, but when food supplies crash, they may migrate in large numbers.

-Tree squirrels can be found everywhere in New Jersey where there are trees nearby.
-The Flying squirrels is only active at night.
-The Gray squirrel is very adaptable, but all species of squirrels are comfortable in cities and suburbs.
+Tree squirrels can be found everywhere in Minnesota.
+The gray squirrel is very adaptable, but all species of squirrels are comfortable in cities and suburbs.